 The Redlands Wildlife Care Network (RWCN) is a phone service manned by trained volunteers in their own home.
 RWCN Volunteer responsibilities include:

-- provide advice to the callers about sick, injured or orphaned animals
+- providing advice to the callers about sick, injured or orphaned animals

-- organise a wildlife carer for animals in need
+- organising a wildlife carer for animals in need

-- provide knowledge and education regarding animal behaviour
+- providing knowledge and education regarding animal behaviour

-- refer the caller to the organisation that can best assist them.
+- refering the caller to the organisation that can best assist them

 The RWCN operates between 8am and 5pm each day of the year.